Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-import-a-texture.md

 - You must [dispose of the imported render texture](#dispose-of-a-render-texture) to free up the memory it uses when you're finished with it.
 - URP can't cull render passes that use imported textures.
 As a result, rendering might be slower.

-Refer to [Using the RTHandle system](https://docs.unity3d.com/Packages/com.unity.render-pipelines.core@17.0/manual/rthandle-system-using.html) in the SRP Core manual for more information about the `RTHandle` API.
+For more information about the `RTHandle` API, refer to [Using the RTHandle system](https://docs.unity3d.com/Packages/com.unity.render-pipelines.core@17.0/manual/rthandle-system-using.html).

 ## Import a texture